ycrc/ycrc.github.io/docs/data/external.md

 # Share Data Outside Yale

+## Share data using Microsoft OneDrive
+Yale ITS's recommended way to send other people large files is by using Microsoft OneDrive.
+See [details](https://yale.service-now.com/it?id=support_article&sys_id=eeece8c91bfb6010806141d8cd4bcb58).

 ## Public Website

 Researchers frequently ask how they can set up a public website to share data or provide a web-based application.
 The easiest way to do this is by using Yale ITS's spinup service.